Immersive Storytelling Residency Program

 Who should apply?

-Software engineers, technical artists and screenwriters with a bold spirit of innovation and interest in a collaborative environment in which to explore the boundaries of storytelling through the advanced technologies of augmented reality, virtual reality, and mixed reality.
+Game developers, technical artists and screenwriter/producers with a bold spirit of innovation and interest in a collaborative environment in which to explore the boundaries of storytelling through the advanced technologies of augmented reality, virtual reality, and mixed reality.
 We think the residency will work best for young professionals and recent students from undergraduate or graduate programs, but these are not requirements.

 Applications are open to the general public.
 Refer to specific requirements for each role within the residency.